GuanceCloud/guance-docs/docs/en/billing/commercial-aliyun.md

 This article will introduce how to launch the Commercial Plan of Guance after purchasing Guance Service in Alibaba Cloud Market.
 For direct registration of Commercial Plan, refer to the doc [register Commercial Plan](../billing/commercial-register.md).

-> Note: If you need to open SLS storage in Guance, you can get [access to Guance exclusive plan in Alibaba Cloud market](../billing/commercial-aliyun-sls.md).
+> Note: If you need to open SLS storage in Guance, you can get [access to Guance Exclusive Plan in Alibaba Cloud market](../billing/commercial-aliyun-sls.md).

 ## Purchase Guance